 Angle of Attack

-The angle between the wing chord line and the incoming airflow.
-Raising angle of attack usually increases lift at first, but only up to a critical point.
-Beyond that point, the wing can stall.
+The angle between the wing’s chord line (a straight line from leading edge to trailing edge) and the oncoming airflow (relative wind).
+Increasing the angle of attack generally increases lift up to a critical point, beyond which the wing can stall.

 Attached Flow

-Airflow that follows the contour of the wing surface.
-Attached flow allows the pressure pattern around the wing to stay organized, which supports strong lift and predictable handling.
+Smooth airflow that follows the contour of the wing surface.
+Attached flow creates the organized pressure distribution needed for efficient lift generation and predictable handling.

 Lift